haifengl/bigdata/README.md

 and regions hosted by a region server are called system coprocessors.
 In contrast, coprocessors that are loaded on all regions for a table on a per-table basis are known as table coprocessors.
-Moreover, the framework supports two different types of coprocessors, the observer and the endpoints.
+Moreover, the framework supports two different types of coprocessors, the observers and the endpoints.

 The observers, like triggers in RDBMS, are executed from core HBase code